-Despite frequent trips to the U.S. throughout my childhood, I yearned for an extended experience stateside again.
-Following an internship in California, a prolonged gap year living and working in New Zealand’s rugged and remote Fiordland National Park, backpacking around Japan, sea kayak guiding in Australia, and a project with UNICEF in South East Asia, I moved across the Pacific yet again to Salt Lake City on an international university exchange to the University of Utah.
-In 2018 I graduated with a Bachelor of Advertising & Photography from Griffith University's Queensland College of Art.
-Throughout this time I connected with a motley community of adventurous folks.
-Those outlets provided a chance to expand on my already keen love for the outdoors, while continuing to develop a repertoire of technical, mental, and interpersonal skills across various sports and activities, providing opportunities to get as close as possible to the action, perform comfortably in remote locations and adverse weather, think strategically, lead and perform under pressure, and work as a team towards a unified goal.
+I grew up between two continents, with one American parent originally from the New York area, and the other a New Zealander with family ties to Australia.
+That bicultural upbringing started just outside Atlanta, Georgia though.
+'Free-range child' could describe my youth with hours and hours spent exploring the outdoors.
+When I was 11 my family swapped 'coasts' relocating to Queensland, Australia.
+There I would spend the next decade embracing the Aussie lifestyle and ocean-based culture.
+Today, reflecting on this upbringing, I identify as both American & Australian, with Southern roots.
+Following an internship in California, a prolonged gap year living and working in New Zealand’s rugged and remote Fiordland National Park, backpacking around Japan, sea kayak guiding in Australia, and work in South East Asia, respectively, I moved across the Pacific yet again to Salt Lake City via a university exchange scholarship.
+In Salt Lake I connected with a motley community of adventurous individuals.
+This provided an outlet to expand on my already keen love for wilderness areas, and continue my education across various outdoor sports and activities.
+I thrive getting as close as possible to the action, perform comfortably in remote locations and adverse weather, think strategically, lead and perform under pressure, and strive to work as a team towards a unified goal.
+In 2018 I graduated with a Bachelor of Advertising & Photojournalism from the Queensland College of Art.
 I'm currently based between Seattle, Washington & Salt Lake City, Utah.